MaastrichtU-IDS/fair-enough/README.md

 poetry add my-package
 ```

+> If you don't have poetry installed locally or are facin issue with it, you can also add new packages with `docker-compose`, while the docker-compose is running run:
+>
+> ```bash
+> docker-compose exec backend poetry add my-package
+> ```

 If you install a new package you will need to stop the current docker-compose running, then restarting it to rebuild the docker image:

 ```bash